Soum1989/Lingua-phone-monorepo/DEPLOYMENT_INSTRUCTIONS.md

 ### Common Issues

 1. **COPY failed: no source files were specified**
-   - This was fixed by using the correct Dockerfile ([docker/frontend-k8s.Dockerfile](file:///c%3A/Users/Lenovo/Lingua-phone-monorepo/docker/frontend-k8s.Dockerfile)) with proper paths.
+   - This was fixed by creating a proper [frontend.Dockerfile](file:///c%3A/Users/Lenovo/Lingua-phone-monorepo/docker/frontend-k8s.Dockerfile) at the root with correct paths.
    - Ensure you're building from the root of the repository.

 2. **Image pull errors**